MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-scripting.md

 ### Paste session info

 When recording you have access to session info, such as the user ID.
-This allows you to, e.g., set filters based the current user.
-To insert the user id, right select a control in the page, and select Paste > Session Info > User ID.
+This allows you to, for example, set filters based the current user.
+To insert the user ID, right select a control in the page, and select Paste > Session Info > User ID.
 See image above for example.

 ### Validate a given outcome